Hasbro: Hasbro Industries

-The company had previously sold toys under the Hasbro trade name, and it shortened its name to Hasbro Industries in 1968 and sold a minor stake in the corporation to the public.
-The unpopular Vietnam War was at its height in 1969, so Hasbro redesigned GI Joe to be less militaristic and more adventure-oriented.
+The company had previously sold toys under the Hasbro trade name, and it shortened its name to Hasbro Industries on July 12, 1968, and sold a minor stake in the corporation to the public.
+The Vietnam War was at its height in 1969, so Hasbro redesigned GI Joe to be less militaristic and more adventure-oriented.
 Its promotional efforts included the catchphrase "Boy Oh Boy!
 It's A Hasbro Toy!" in television commercials and print ads.
 Also in 1969, Hasbro bought Burt Claster Enterprises which produced "Romper Room" and had just begun a Romper Room toy line.
 A month-long Teamsters strike and Far Eastern supplier troubles caused the company to post a $1 million loss for the year.

-In 1970, Hasbro began a plan of diversification and opened the Romper Room Nursery School franchise chain to cash in on President Richard M. Nixon's Family Assistance Plan which subsidized day care for working mothers.
+In 1970, Hasbro began a plan of diversification and opened the Romper Room Nursery School franchise chain to cash in on President Richard Nixon's Family Assistance Plan which subsidized day care for working mothers.
 By 1975, the company had ended the nursery chain.
 Hasbro also entered the cookware field with the Galloping Gourmet line based on a television cooking show.

 Two new 1970s toys were public relations disasters.
 One of the toys was named Javelin Darts which were similar to the ancient Roman plumbata.
 On December 19, 1988, the Consumer Product Safety Commission banned lawn darts from sale in the United States due to their hazards as a flying projectile with a sharp metal point causing multiple deaths.
 The other toy was named The Hypo-Squirt, a hypodermic needle-shaped water gun tagged by the press as a "junior junkie" kit.
 Both were recalled.
 Romper Room and its toy line had continued success, although Action for Children's Television citizens group considered the program to be an advertising channel for toys.

 Merrill Hassenfeld took over as CEO in 1974, and his son Stephen D. Hassenfeld became president.
 The company became profitable once again but had mixed results due to cash flow problems from increasing the number of toys in the line to offset G.I.
 Joe's declining sales.
 Hasbro ended the G.I.
 Joe line in 1975 because of the rising prices of plastic and crude oil.
 In 1977, Hasbro's losses were $2.5 million, and the company held a large debt load.
 That same year, Hasbro acquired licensing rights to Peanuts cartoon characters.
 With the financial situation poor, Hasbro's bankers made the company temporarily stop dividend payments in early 1979.
 The toy division's losses increased Harold Hassenfeld's resentment regarding the company's treatment of the Empire Pencil subsidiary as Empire received lower levels of capital spending relative to profits than did the toy division.